Visit the ruin of Findlater Castle on the Moray Firth Coast

 In a field near the castle is a beehive style doocot that was restored in 1992.
 Doocot is the Scottish equivalent for "Dovecote" with a pigeon being called a "Doo".
 The birds would nest in one of the 700 nesting boxes.
 The Doocot would have provided food all year round for Findlater Castle in the final century of its inhabitation.

 Unfortunately, time has not been kind to Findlater Castle, and there doesn't seem to have been any support given to the castle to maintain it like other more popular castles in Scotland.
 It's a real pity as even photographs from 100 years ago show serious degradation in the castle's structure, with masonry erosion and collapsed sections.
+The original access point with a drawbridge along the narrow isthmus no longer exists.

 I feel bad that future generations may miss out on the mystique and grandeur of Castle Findlater, our history is literally slipping into the sea and lost forever.